Employment Contract in China

 • taking advantage of the employer’s difficulties to terminate a labor contract or the employee using coercion or deception in order to determine the employer act contrary to his/her true intent;

 • criminal liability is found against the employee.

-will provide documented guidance regarding the conditions of properly terminating an employment contract in China
+Our Chinese attorneys will provide documented guidance regarding the conditions of properly terminating an employment contract in China.

 2. Termination without cause

 Being required to serve a 30-day prior written notice to the employee (or pay him/her the amount that would have been obtained as a wage during the notice period), the employer is permitted to unilaterally fire the employee in China under the following legally recognized grounds: